Frequently used annuity terms:

 Joint option or guaranteed lifetime withdrawal benefit

-A benefit that pays the contract beneficiary the remaining account balance or income upon death.
+A benefit that pays the contract beneficiary the remaining account balance, a predetermined level defined in the contract, or income upon death.
+Other consumer friendly terms are beneficiary benefits, death benefit, legacy benefit, legacy protection benefit and family benefits.

 The risk that annuity principal may need to be accessed sooner than anticipated, which could result in penalties or impact performance.